ssteinerx/ssx-twisted-loggingserver/README.rst

 Purpose
 -------

-My reason for creating this is I like the Python logging system, but wasn't crazy about every Python process on every separate server having it's own log file.
+My (Doug Farrell) reason for creating this is I like the Python logging system, but wasn't crazy about every Python process on every separate server having it's own log file.
 Plus, I had to know which log file to look in to find a problem that might be occurring.